ThirdAILabs/Demos/README.md

 git clone https://github.com/ThirdAILabs/Demos.git
 ```

-Each of the demo notebooks will walk you through different aspects of the BOLT engine.
+Each of the demo notebooks will walk you through different aspects of the BOLT engine that you can run on any CPUs (ARM, AMD, Intel) and even desktops and laptops

 <ul>
 <li><strong>TextClassifier.ipynb</strong> will show you how to get near SOTA accuracy on most text classification via a plug and play classifier at any given budget   (everything autotuned).</li>